mckoh/blob_creator/README.md

 # This will export your dataset and your population plot to disk
 blob_factory.export_data()

+# Upload the csv file of the popoulation to share
+# it with your students
+blob_factory.upload_dataset()

 # Finally, the output directory can be cleaned-up
 blob_factory.delete_individual_pngs()
 ```